Take a look at our 2017 Impact and Sustainability report

 In order to ensure the new well keeps supplying safe water, we train everyone in the village in basic maintenance.
 Communities contribute to a savings fund for more serious repairs and spare parts.

 We continue to monitor health and water point functionality until we are confident that this is no longer needed.
 Each year we target a number of past villages to check the water point is still functioning.

-Our 2015 follow-up study of 453 villages supported between 2004 and 2015 found that 96% of pumps were functioning.
-We can now target the other 4% for repair.
+A recent follow-up study of 653 villages and schools found that 94% of pumps were functioning.
+We can now target the other 6% for repair.

 Lasting sanitation for all

 Toilets and hand-washing are key to stopping the spread of waterborne diseases.
 As part of our monitoring system, field staff check the number and use of sanitation facilities in the communities and schools we support.
 We hope that the new reinforced latrine model will withstand the annual floods so that households enjoy uninterrupted use and health improves.